19 August 2021

 - Topical skin treatments (creams, gels etc.)

-The British Association of Dermatologists have put together a useful FAQ section here that includes the following examples:
+The British Association of Dermatologists has put together a useful risk stratification grid, which can be found here.

 For the latest information on COVID-19, please visit the NHS website here.